AvisekNaug/5ZoneTestBedControl/README.md

 * have to verify --> can changing start time after issuing
 * values like time and weather cannot be changed using set method from outside
 * states are a part of the system model_variables

+## TODO

+* decide how to set ncp
+* reset to 0 if weater file exhausted ie find default end time of the simulation